oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

               </profiles>
       </settings>

-*   'Do not omit the active-profiles element in the above xml, it is crucial.'
+*   Do not omit the active-profiles element in the above xml, it is crucial.

 ## Installing PostgreSQL